-High risk HPV types are also associated with less common cancers, including cancer of the vulva and vagina, cancer of the penis and cancers of the anus and oropharyngeal tract.
-Anal and genital cancers can occur in both males and females.
+High-risk HPV types are also associated with less common cancers, including cancer of the vulva and vagina, cancer of the penis and cancers of the anus and oropharyngeal tract.
+Anal and genital cancers can occur in men and women.

+www.qub.ac.uk/research-centres/nicr/FileStore/OfficialStats2019/Amendments/CervicalCancer/

-https://www.qub.ac.uk/research-centres/nicr/FileStore/OfficialStats2019/Amendments/CervicalCancer/ Filetoupload,1233975,en.pdf Whilst not as common as cervical cancer in females, high-risk HPV subtypes are associated with more than 80% of all anal cancers.
+While not as common as cervical cancer in women, high-risk HPV types are associated with more than 80% of all anal cancers.
 HPV related cancers of the oropharyngeal tract are also increasing in the UK, particularly in men and younger people.